adithyakannam/LGMVIP-Web/README.md

-# todo-list
-creating todo list using React Js
+Web development using HTML, CSS, JavaScript and React JS